-A. A building located in the M zone district and within 125 feet of the zone district boundary shall be required to demonstrate compatibility with any adjacent residential property through an analysis of building bulk and plane, potential buffering through the use of landscaping or decorative walls, building and parking orientation, and other similar site specific conditions.

-B. Any portion of a building located in the M zone district and within 75 feet of the zone district boundary shall have a maximum height no greater than the maximum height allowed in the adjacent residential district (See Figure 17.5.6).
-Where a street separates the zone districts, the measurement shall be from the right-of-way line opposite the M district site (See Figure 17.5.7).
+- A. A building located in the M zone district and within 125 feet of the zone district boundary shall be required to demonstrate compatibility with any adjacent residential property through an analysis of building bulk and plane, potential buffering through the use of landscaping or decorative walls, building and parking orientation, and other similar site specific conditions. - A. No portion of a building shall extend beyond a 45-degree bulk plane from the adjacent single or two-family zone residential lot.
+Where a front or side lot line separates the zone districts, the first two floors of the building shall be permitted to encroach into the 45-degree bulk plane.
+(See Illustrative Figure 17.5.7)

-Figure 17.5.6: Example of Height Transition in Mixed Use District
+Illustrative Figure 17.5.7: Bulk Plane Height Transition